jhpyle/docassemble/_docs/initial.md

 # <a name="default screen parts"></a>Default screen parts

-The `default screen parts` allows you to write [Mako] and [Markdown] to create text that will appear in parts of the screen on every page.
+The `default screen parts` allows you to write [Mako] and [Markdown] to create text that will appear by default in parts of the screen on every page.

 {% include side-by-side.html demo="default-screen-parts" %}

+When using this, make sure you do not cause your interview to go into an infinite loop.
+If any of your screen parts require information from the user, your interview will need to pose a [`question`] to the user to gather that information, but in order to pose the [`question`], it will need the information.
+To avoid this, you can use the [`defined()`] function or other methods.

+For information about other ways to set defaults for different parts of the screens during interviews, see the [screen parts] section.

 # <a name="default validation messages"></a>Custom validation messages